Tilting and Refined Donaldson-Thomas Invariants

 In sections 2 and 3 we review Bridgeland stability conditions and tilting theory.
-In section 4 we consider hearts of bounded t-structures of triangulated categories of finite length with finitely many simple objects such that we can tilt indefinitely.
+In section 4 we consider hearts $\mathcal{A}$ of bounded t-structures of triangulated categories of finite length with finitely many simple objects such that we can tilt indefinitely.
+We use a version of the mutation method to prove the main result (Prop.
+4.1) of this work: A discrete central charge on such heart $\mathcal{A}$ with finitely many stable objects induces a sequence of simple tilts from $\mathcal{A}$ to $\mathcal{A}[-1]$.
+Conversely, this provides an algorithm to derive the stable objects of $\mathcal{A}$.
 In section 5 we study examples.
 An example is $\mathcal{H}_{Q}:=mod-kQ$, the category of representations of an acyclic quiver $Q$ inside the bounded derived category of $\mathcal{H}_{Q}$.
-If we choose a 2-acyclic quiver $Q$ with generic potential $W$ in the sense of \cite{80} we can mutate $(Q,W)$ indefinitely which implies we can tilt the heart $\mathcal{A}$ of the canonical t-structure of the finite-dimensional derived category $D_{fd}(\Gamma)$ of the Ginzburg algebra $\Gamma$ of $(Q,W)$ indefinitely.
-A discrete central charge on $\mathcal{A}$ with finitely many stable objects induces a sequence of simple tilts from $\mathcal{A}$ to $\mathcal{A}[-1]$.
-The stable objects in the order of decreasing phase define a path in the exchange graph of $D_{fd}(\Gamma)$ (Theorem \ref{theorem}).
-Conversely, this provides an algorithm to derive the stable objects of $\mathcal{A}$.
+If we choose a 2-acyclic quiver $Q$ with non-degenerate potential $W$ in the sense of \cite{80} we can mutate $(Q,W)$ indefinitely which implies we can tilt the heart $\mathcal{A}$ of the canonical t-structure of the finite-dimensional derived category $D_{fd}(\Gamma)$ of the Ginzburg algebra $\Gamma$ of $(Q,W)$ indefinitely.
+The stable objects with respect to a discrete central charge on $\mathcal{A}$ in the order of decreasing phase define a path in the exchange graph of $D_{fd}(\Gamma)$ (Theorem \ref{theorem}).
 As a corollary we get that the Jacobi algebra of such $(Q,W)$ is finite-dimensional.
 In the special case of an acyclic quiver $Q$ we show that the stable objects of $\mathcal{H}_{Q}$ induce a sequence of simple tilts from $\mathcal{A}$ to $\mathcal{A}[-1]$ in $D_{fd}(\Gamma)$ (Corollary 5.4).
 In section 6 we study the relation to maximal green sequences.
 The refined Donaldson-Thomas (DT) invariant \cite{150, 160} of a quiver with potential $(Q,W)$ can be read off the mutation method.
-The theory developed by Kontsevich-Soibelman in \cite{160} suggests it is independent of the chosen central charge.
+The theory developed by Kontsevich and Soibelman in \cite{160} suggests it is independent of the chosen central charge.
 We prove in section 7 that the refined DT invariants as defined in \cite{140} are equal for discrete central charges with finitely many stable objects (Prop.
 7.1).